 If you believe your rights may have been violated, or you just have a question about a background report, please contact the background report lawyers at Weiner & Sand LLC to discuss your rights.

-Some of the most largest employment screening companies are listed below, along with their telephone numbers and addresses.
+The Fair Credit Reporting Act gives you the right to obtain your background report from a background report company.
+Some of the largest employment screening companies are listed below, along with their telephone numbers and addresses.
 Click on the employment screening company's name to learn more information about its dispute process and background report capabilities.

 Address: 7515 Irvine Center Drive, Irvine, CA 92618